Categories

 It’s so easy to label our “year” as “tight” or “bad” when debts pile up and income lessens.
 But there might be goals you’ve met and lessons you learned along the way.
 Make a blunt and honest assessment not just of the things that went “wrong” but your accomplishments as well–small or big, they don’t matter.

-What were you hoping to achieve 3 years ago?
-Maybe it was a new house or car, a sales goal or a vacation.
-List down at least 5 things you planned to achieve and whether they were realised or not.
+What were you hoping to achieve three years ago?
+Maybe it was a new house or car, a sales goal, or a vacation.
+List at least five things you planned to achieve and whether they were realised or not.
 If not, write down two reasons why you didn’t achieve them.
-Next, list 2 things you can do to achieve it next time—this time-debt consolidation and DIY repayment plan.
-Focusing on those two main strategies can help you come up with a tangible solution for your debt problems.

 change-life